Assembly and Annotation in KBase

-The output of the annotation apps is an annotated Genome, which is displayed in a tabular genome viewer (see below) that shows information about the Genome as well as a list of contigs and the genes that were called on each contig.
+The output of the annotation apps is a Genome, which is displayed in a tabular genome viewer (see below) that shows information about the Genome as well as a list of contigs and the genes that were called on each contig.

 - Assemble Contigs from Reads – runs several different assembly programs and lets users compare the quality of outputs (see above for more information).

 - Assemble with A5 – A5-miseq is good for high-quality microbial genome assembly and does so without the need for parameter tuning on the part of the user.
 It is an integrated meta-assembly pipeline that cleans reads, performs error correction, assembles contigs, performs scaffolding and then performs misassembly correction before constructing the final scaffold.